 Therapy ARC’s Training Program Consists of Five Steps

-- Handler’s Seminar a two day “humans only” workshop focused on the “what, where and why” of AAA/AAT.
-Includes a 2017 ITA Therapy Team Training Manual, guest speakers from area facilities, tips from current volunteers and a mock evaluation
+- Handler’s Seminar: A one day “humans only” workshop focused on the “what, where and why” of AAA/AAT.
+Includes a 2020 ITA Therapy Team Training Manual, guest speakers from area facilities and tips from current volunteers

-- Team Practicum Bring your animal for this one!
-This hands on portion of training lasts for one hour each on one night a week for four total weeks.
-Student teams role play for real life visiting situations and practice for the final evaluation
+- Team Practicum: Bring your animal for this one!
+This hands on portion of training lasts for one hour each on one night a week for five total weeks.
+Student teams role play real life visiting situations and practice for the final evaluation

-- Evaluation at the end of the four week class, teams participate in a “final exam” which determines their readiness to begin volunteering in facility settings.
+- Evaluation: At the end of the five week evening class, teams participate in a “final exam” which determines their readiness to begin volunteering in facility settings.
 Upon passing the evaluation, teams register with Intermountain Therapy Animals and receive two million dollar liability insurance.

 For more information about our training program, contact us.